r3APA3EH/Documentation/src/pages/index.md

 import Card from "../theme/Card.tsx";

-# Player Animator API & Emotecraft Documentation
+# PlayerAnimationLibrary & Emotecraft Documentation

+Official documentation for PlayerAnimationLibrary, Emotecraft and other projects in the future...

 <div class="container">
     <div class="row">